Wanted Jamestown man spotted by law enforcement; search still underway

 According to the Berkeley County Sheriff's Office in South Carolina, they believe they have made contact with Michael Burham and they continue to search for him.

-He's wanted for murder, rape and arson in Jamestown and a kidnapping out of Pennsylvania.
+He's wanted for homicide, rape and arson in Jamestown and a kidnapping out of Pennsylvania.

 Around 11 a.m.
 Tuesday, the sheriff's office received a call from a concerned resident seeing a suspicious male.